gsy18/SecDroidBug/README.md

 3. Run project

 ### Using commandline
-1. Put `SecDroidBug.jar` and sources_a and sinks_a in same folder
+1. Put `SecDroidBug.jar`, `sources_a` and `sinks_a` files in same folder
+2. Run SecDroidBug using `java -jar SecDroidBug`

-After launch browse the source file and set breakpoints and click on Start Debugging button.
+After launch, browse the source file and set breakpoints and click on Start Debugging button.